ACCUEIL

 1 1 (relay)

-* completing relay.
+* Obliged completing to 2

 The responder has at least 8HCP and 4 cards in a major